 Next, we wish to determine whether two equivariantly diffeomorphic spaces (or more precisely, $\Phi$-$T$-diffeomorphic) are equivariantly symplectomorphic.
-In Section \ref{de_rham_invariant_section}, using (equivariant) Moser's trick, we formalize the \textbf{de Rham invariant}, which together with the Duistermaat-Heckman constant, determines just that.
-Intuitively, the de Rham invariant describes the possible non-equivalent choices for the cohomology class of the symplectic form, and takes values in the orbit space $\mathcal{O}^{\Phi\text{--}T}$ of an action on cohomology defined in Section \ref{de_rham_invariant_section}.
-As before, the cohomology class of the symplectic form of complexity one spaces is determined by the Duistermaat-Heckman function, and thus the de Rham invariant invariant is special for the non-Hamiltonian case.
+In Section~\ref{de_rham_invariant_section}, using equivariant Moser's trick, we formalize the \textbf{de Rham invariant}, which together with the Duistermaat-Heckman constant, determines exactly that.
+Intuitively, the de Rham invariant describes the possible non-equivalent choices for the cohomology class of the symplectic form.
+As before, the cohomology class of the symplectic form of complexity one spaces is determined by the Duistermaat-Heckman function, and thus the de Rham invariant is special for the non-Hamiltonian case.